 The Analytical Writing Section

-The Analytical Writing section consists of an essay you must write in 30 minutes.
-It is designed to measure your critical thinking skills as well as your ability to communicate your ideas—skills that will be used in your graduate studies.
+Until the introduction of three possible test section orders, The Analytical Writing Assessment had been the first section on the GMAT.
+It is thirty minutes long and consists of one essay task.
+The AW section is designed to measure your critical thinking skills as well as your ability to communicate your ideas—skills that will be used in your graduate studies.
 The essay asks for an analysis of an argument.
 There is no right or wrong answer and you do not need specific knowledge of the essay topic--only your analytical writing skills are assessed.

 The Analytical Writing section of the GMAT requires you to formulate a constructive critique of an argument.
 The essay prompt will be a short paragraph which draws certain conclusions from stated premises.
 There will be many errors in the line of thinking leading to the conclusion.
 Your task is to identify the errors of logic and reasoning in the paragraph and write a critique of the argument.
 You may also want to bring up ways in which the argument could be strengthened, or to discuss assumptions underlying the argument which lead to its logical flaws.
 Your own views on the subject are not at issue.
 Your essay will be scored based on the skill with which you analyze the argument given in the prompt, as well as your command of English.